GSK Agrees to Pay $2.2B in Zantac Lawsuit Settlement Resolving 93% of State Court Cases

 The Future of Zantac Litigation

 While the GSK settlement is a significant development, it does not mark the end of the Zantac litigation.
+Thousands of related lawsuits against other ranitidine drug manufacturers remain unresolved, underscoring the massive legal upheaval surrounding this once-trusted heartburn medication.

 Similar cases

 Some of these companies have already reached settlements, while others continue to defend against the claims in court.
+Recent related case highlights include:

-Federal cases pending
+Federal and state cases

 Early trial outcomes will help shape the future of the litigation and may influence potential settlements by other manufacturers.
+Updates on each state’s key court proceedings include:

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

 The Zantac lawsuit alleges that the popular heartburn medication, which contains the active ingredient ranitidine, can break down into a probable carcinogen called NDMA.
 Plaintiffs claim that Zantac manufacturers, including GSK, failed to warn consumers about the potential cancer risk associated with the drug.